TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 15/Acts 15.25.md

 ---

-it seemed good unto us, having come to one accord, to choose out men and send them unto you with our beloved Barnabas and Paul,
+it seemed good to us, having come to one accord, to choose out men and send them to you with our beloved Barnabas and Paul,